 Exploratory Data Analysis

-Exploratory data analysis is a valuable tool for uncovering patterns, trends, and insights from data.
-It involves analyzing a dataset in order to gain understanding of the data without making any assumptions about what the data might mean.
+Exploratory data analysis is a valuable tool for uncovering patterns, trends, and insights about any problem or thing using data.
+It involves analyzing a dataset in order to gain understanding of the problem without making any assumptions.
 Unlike standard statistical methods, it does not require hypotheses or prior assumptions about the data.
-Instead, it allows data scientists to take an exploratory approach by exploring different aspects of the data to discover new relationships and uncover potential problems or biases.
+Instead, it allows data analysts / data scientists to take an exploratory approach by exploring different aspects of the data to discover new relationships and uncover potential problems or biases.

 Exploratory data analysis (EDA) is typically used at the beginning of a project before more rigorous methods are applied.
-Through visualizations and basic statistical analyses, EDA helps to understand how variables in a dataset are related to each other, as well as how they vary over time or across different groups.
-This can help researchers form hypotheses about which factors may influence outcomes or uncover patterns and structures that may not be evident when looking at summary statistics alone.
+Through graphics, visualizations and basic statistical analyses, EDA helps to understand how variables in a dataset are related to each other, as well as how they vary over time or across different groups.
+EDA helps us challenge or confirm our assumptions about the data.
+It can help researchers form hypotheses about which factors may influence outcomes or uncover patterns and structures that may not be evident when looking at summary statistics alone.
 For example, if researchers wanted to explore whether there was a relationship between income level and education attainment in an area, they could use scatter plots and examine correlations between these two variables.

 Inferential Data Analysis